KOTYA8/PiFMPSRT/README.md

 # PiFmPSRT
 Script for PiFmRds.
 You can create the amount of PS and RT, and so that it changes through the seconds you specified.
+V1 - To change only in Python File (psrtv1.py)
+V2 - You can in real time change PS and RT in files (ps.txt and rt.txt)